ferrilab/ferrilab/radium/doc/atom.md

 # Atomic Primitives

-This type takes a Rust primitive (`bool`, integer, or pointer) as a type parameter and acts as the corresponding `AtomicT` type.
+This family takes a Rust primitive (`bool`, integer, or pointer) as a type parameter and acts as the corresponding `AtomicT` type.
 Attempting to construct an `Atom<T>` on a target that has no `AtomicT` will cause a compilation failure stating that `T` does not implement the `Atomic` trait.
 The [`Isotope<T>`]